top of page

 What Have You Learned?

 There are a few lessons learned from building PCs.
-You could use the old computer that is sitting by your side table and skip this step, but if you're going to build it from scratch and with the cheapest of all the categories -- here is the rationale.
+You could use the old computer that is sitting by your side table and skip this step if you're a couple TBs of data.
+If it's going to be larger and upwards of 40, 50, 100TBs, you might need more.

 Throughout this post, you will see conversion of Mbps or Gbps (Megabits or Gigabits per second) to MB/S or GB/s (Megabytes or Gigabytes per second).
 These are two different measurements, like F and C in temperature.
 The hardware providers don't seem to keep a consistent measurement and they are very different in speed.